J-Verstraete/J-Verstraete.github.io/README.md

 ### bugs & stuff
 - Not every resolution of the icon is updated.
 On some devices it will show the default Vue-icon.
 - The map is not a perfect 100% screen-height.
+- Empty and full stations are switched in the list-view.
+(I noticed it after deployment and my own deadline)

 ## Project setup